shwestrick/smlfmt/README.md

 better error messages.
 Perhaps it could also eventually provide SML tooling such as linting, autoformatting or even a language server.

-## Current Status

-Lexer and parser are done!
-(There may be some bugs to iron out, though.)

-For files that pass through lexing successfully, you will see a bit of syntax highlighting in the output.
-Files that are parsed successfully are also pretty-printed.

-Next, we are working on good error reporting...

 ## Examples

 ```